Oligohydramnios (Low Amniotic Fluid)

 Managing Oligohydramnios Throughout Pregnancy

-- Staying hydrated.
-Some medical professionals may advise women to stay hydrated if they have oligohydramnios.
+- Oral intake of fluids: Some medical professionals may advise women to stay hydrated if they have oligohydramnios.
 Hydration can increase amniotic fluid levels in the short term.
 Oral hydration is simplest, but in some cases intravenous hydration (through an IV) may be needed.

-- Sometimes medical professionals will recommend amnioinfusion during labor.
-This means they use an intra amniotic catheter to add more liquid to the amniotic fluid.
+- Installation of a saline solution into the amniotic sac (amnioinfusion) during labor.
+During amnioinfusion, doctors use an intra-amniotic catheter to add more liquid to the amniotic fluid.
 This may help ‘pad’ the umbilical cord, reducing the risks of umbilical cord compression, which could cut off oxygen flow to the baby.

 It is important to note, however, that the above techniques, if successful, are temporary.
 They do not treat the underlying cause of the oligohydramnios.
-Treating oligohydramnios means treating the underlying health issue causing the oligohydramnios in the first place.
-In many cases, oligohydramnios can indicate issues with the uteroplacental circulation, however.
+In many cases, the condition can indicate issues with the uteroplacental circulation.
 Depending on the circumstances, in situations where the baby’s circulation may be compromised, the baby may need to be delivered to provide them with medical treatment.
-Mothers with low amniotic fluid should be monitored with serial ultrasounds to check on the health of their baby.
-Low amniotic fluid increases the risk of umbilical cord compression.
+Mothers with low amniotic fluid should be monitored very closely with serial ultrasounds to check on the health of their baby.
+Low amniotic fluid increases the risk of umbilical cord compression and hypoxic-ischemic encephalopathy (HIE).
 Delivery is typically performed when fluid is low depending on gestational age.

-Reduced amniotic fluid during this period is a rare finding, and information regarding the causes of this diagnosis are equally as rare.
-Serial ultrasounds are helpful for following the natural history of the pregnancy, and help to generate a plan for care of oligohydramnios following the diagnosis.
+Reduced amniotic fluid during the first trimester is a rare finding, and information regarding the causes of this diagnosis are equally as rare.
+Serial ultrasounds are helpful for following the natural history of the pregnancy, and they help to generate a plan for care of the condition following the diagnosis.

-Due to the risk of adverse outcome, cases of oligohydramnios during the third trimester should undergo assessment of acute and long term fetal conditions at each prenatal visit.
-Again, the frequency of the testing is dependent on the amniotic fluid volume and the trend of decreasing fluid levels
+Cases of oligohydramnios during the third trimester can result in serious injury to the baby.
+Due to this risk, pregnant women with oligohydramnios should undergo assessment of acute and long-term fetal conditions at each prenatal visit.
+The frequency of the testing is dependent on the amniotic fluid volume and the trend of decreasing fluid levels.
+Refer to the “Monitoring Oligohydramnios During Pregnancy” section for more information.

 The longer the duration of oligohydramnios, the higher the risk of death and injury to the infant.
-When the cause of oligohydramnios is known, outcomes generally are good if there is close monitoring.
-When the cause of the oligohydramnios is unknown, fetal testing and monitoring might lead to the recommendation of delivery, including the need for C-section delivery.
-In this case, it is essential for physicians to discuss the risks and benefits of various management plans with mothers.
+Physicians typically expect favorable outcomes when they know what is causing lowered amniotic fluid levels, and when the baby is being carefully monitored.
+Whether the cause of oligohydramnios is known or unknown, fetal testing and monitoring may lead to a recommendation for delivery, which can include a recommendation for Cesarean delivery.
+Care standards require physicians to discuss the risks and benefits of various management plans with their patients.

 Oligohydramnios and Medical Malpractice

-- Failure to obtain a thorough history of the mother, thereby missing risk factors for oligohydramnios
+- Failure to obtain a thorough history of the mother, thereby missing risk factors for lowered amniotic fluid levels

-- Failure to properly monitor the mother and baby during pregnancy and recognize low amniotic fluid, decreasing amniotic fluid, placental insufficiency, fetal distress, or risk factors for oligohydramnios
+- Failure to properly monitor the mother and baby during pregnancy and recognize low amniotic fluid, decreasing amniotic fluid, placental insufficiency, fetal distress, or risk factors for the condition

-- Failure to prevent conditions that can cause oligohydramnios, such as gestational diabetes, dehydration, chronically high blood pressure, and use of ACE inhibitors
+- Failure to prevent conditions that can cause decreased amniotic fluid volume, such as gestational diabetes, dehydration, chronically high blood pressure, and use of ACE inhibitors

-- Failure to follow standards of care regarding timely delivery of the baby, including failure to order and/or perform a required C-section
+- Failure to follow standards of care regarding timely delivery of the baby, including failure to order and/or perform a timely delivery

-- Failure to obtain adequate informed consent from the mother regarding the risks, benefits, and alternatives of various methods of treatment pertaining to oligohydramnios and associated delivery
+- Failure to obtain adequate informed consent from the mother regarding the risks, benefits, and alternatives of various methods of treatment pertaining to amniotic fluid deficiency and associated delivery

 Michigan Birth Trauma Attorneys with a National Presence

-If you feel your oligohydramnios was managed improperly and this caused your baby to sustain an injury, please contact the birth injury attorneys at Reiter & Walsh ABC Law Centers.
+Improperly handled oligohydramnios can cause permanent disability.
+Children with birth injuries often go on to require expensive, specialized health and lifestyle supports.
+If you feel your pregnancy was managed improperly and this caused your baby to sustain an injury, please contact the birth injury attorneys at Reiter & Walsh ABC Law Centers.
 Our attorneys focus solely on birth injury cases, and we have handled cases involving oligohydramnios, intrauterine growth restriction (IUGR), cerebral palsy, hypoxic-ischemic encephalopathy (HIE), and intellectual and developmental disabilities (I/DD).

 If you’d like to speak to us regarding your case, please know that your information will always be 100% confidential.
 We have a no-fee guarantee – you will never pay out of pocket, and we only get paid if we make a recovery for you.